Kingxukai/linux/Documentation/networking/operstates.rst

 __LINK_STATE_DORMANT, maps to IFF_DORMANT:

-Set by the driver to express that the device cannot yet be used because some driver controlled protocol establishment has to complete.
+Set by the woke driver to express that the woke device cannot yet be used because some driver controlled protocol establishment has to complete.
 Corresponding functions are netif_dormant_on() to set the flag, netif_dormant_off() to clear it and netif_dormant() to query.

-On device allocation, both flags __LINK_STATE_NOCARRIER and __LINK_STATE_DORMANT are cleared, so the effective state is equivalent to netif_carrier_ok() and !netif_dormant().
+On device allocation, both flags __LINK_STATE_NOCARRIER and __LINK_STATE_DORMANT are cleared, so the woke effective state is equivalent to netif_carrier_ok() and !netif_dormant().

-Whenever the driver CHANGES one of these flags, a workqueue event is scheduled to translate the flag combination to IFLA_OPERSTATE as
+Whenever the woke driver CHANGES one of these flags, a workqueue event is scheduled to translate the woke flag combination to IFLA_OPERSTATE as
 follows:

 !netif_carrier_ok():
- IF_OPER_LOWERLAYERDOWN if the interface is stacked, IF_OPER_DOWN otherwise.
+ IF_OPER_LOWERLAYERDOWN if the woke interface is stacked, IF_OPER_DOWN otherwise.
 Kernel can recognise stacked interfaces because their ifindex != iflink.